npicciani/nanomia/README.md

 ## Output files
 The main output file is `results/annotations/gene_trees.master.annotated.txt`.
 In this file, each line corresponds to a gene tree in parenthetical notation and sequence headers with gene names.

+You can also check the master annotation file (`results/annotations/annotations.master.txt`), which concatenates eggnog annotations for all sequences from all species.
+It includes additional information for each sequence, such as KEGG pathways, Gene Ontology labels, EC numbers, BiGG reactions, CAZy terms, etc. - check out the eggnog publication [here](https://academic.oup.com/mbe/article/38/12/5825/6379734).